 The small letters below each display show the type of information that can be shown in the display above.
 I could go on to show the all of the features of this unit, but in lieu of that I have included a copy of the instructions for the Brantz Laser 3.
 To see these instructions click on the pdf file presented below.

 One thing that I don’t like about the Brantz Laser 3, or at least the one that I have is the wire connection access at the back of the unit.
 I think that there might be a more custom way to connect the power and sensor wires, but as I bought my unit used from a seller in Israel at a very attractive price, I just got what I got.
 To access the wiring connections it is necessary remove plastic cover on the rear of the unit and leave it open.
 This shown below.

 The wires are easily inserted into the back of the unit.
 The lower two connections are for the power supply, the middle three are for the wheel sensor, and the upper two are for fuel and a hard-wired remote.

 This open connection at the back of the unit might cause some mounting issues, but as I have no current plans to use this unit, I will solve that problem when I have to.

-If you have any comments are questions about this post, then please leave a comment below or you can send me a private email message at the following address: shanna12 at comcast dot net
+If you have any comments or questions about this post or the Brantz Laser 3, then leave a comment below or you can send me a private email address at the following address: shanna12 at comcast dot net